 - Loss of appetite

-Tissues make up the organ systems which are responsible for carrying out many bodily functions.
+Tissues make up the organ systems that are responsible for carrying out many bodily functions.
 Organ systems, in turn, are made up of organs specialized in carrying out specific functions.
-So, nostrils lead to lungs which are a part of the respiratory system, the digestive system includes stomach and intestines which carries out digestion in our body, the musculoskeletal system consists of bones and muscles.
+So, nostrils lead to lungs which are a part of the respiratory system, the digestive system includes the stomach and intestines which carries out digestion in our body, the musculoskeletal system consists of bones and muscles.
 It provides structure, posture and is responsible for body movements.

 Diseases can be caused due to external or internal factors.
 Internally, diseases can be caused due to genetic factors or because of a poor lifestyle such as diabetes, high blood pressure, PCOD etc. Autoimmune diseases such as multiple sclerosis are also triggered internally.
 Some other diseases are caused due to external factors such as pathogens carrying diseases.
 For example, Dengue is a mosquito-borne viral disease caused by female infected Aedes mosquito, Malaria is caused by parasites of the Plasmodium genus.